-The Policy Research Division of Foreign Affairs, Trade and Development Canada is pleased to announce the 2013-2014 Cadieux-Léger Fellowship.
+The Foreign Policy Research Division of Global Affairs Canada is pleased to announce the 2016-2017 Cadieux-Léger Fellowship.

-The Cadieux-Léger Fellow is integrated in the Policy Research Division at DFATD as a full-fledged analyst.
+The Cadieux-Léger Fellowship, now in its 24rd year, provides direct experience in a policy research environment focused on the diverse challenges facing Canadian foreign policy.
+The Cadieux-Léger Fellow is integrated in the Foreign Policy Research Division at GAC as a full-fledged analyst.

-While at DFATD, the Fellow is expected to advance Canadian foreign policy and the Policy Staff's research agenda, which includes the following themes:
+While at GAC, the Fellow is expected to advance Canadian foreign policy and the Foreign Policy Research Division's research agenda, which includes themes such as:

-Since the Policy Research agenda will enter a new cycle in 2013, we welcome proposals in areas beyond these four themes which have clear relevance to Canadian foreign policy priorities, such as global governance or innovation in the practice of diplomacy.
+We welcome proposals in areas beyond these themes which have clear relevance to Canadian foreign policy priorities, such as economic prosperity and international security.
+Recent examples of past research topics include: natural resources, science diplomacy, religion and human rights, the future of Russia, state capitalism, and prospects for Africa.
 The relevance and quality of the research proposal is an important factor in the selection process.

-The Policy Staff develops its research based on the Open Policy Development Model (OPDM), adapting foreign policy making to the challenges of the 21st century.
-The OPDM aims to create a more efficient and collaborative work environment through knowledge-sharing, exchanging experience and ideas, as well as soliciting and welcoming input from a variety of stakeholders in new ways, from the beginning of the policy development process.
-In this respect, we expect the Fellow to build new networks within DFATD, the government and with external experts.
-We place a particular emphasis on consulting new sets of stakeholders whose good ideas can be engaged, leveraged and empowered.
+The Foreign Policy Research Division aims to create an efficient and collaborative work environment through knowledge-sharing, exchanging experience and ideas, as well as soliciting and welcoming input in new ways from a variety of stakeholders.
+As such, the Fellow would be expected to build networks within GAC, the Government and with external experts.
+A particular emphasis will be placed on identifying and engaging new sets of stakeholders whose good ideas can be leveraged.

 The ideal candidate will: